How does PCH treat Anxiety Disorders

-Many practitioners, as a first line of therapy, will prescribe benzodiazepines such as valium or xanax or ambien.
+Many practitioners, as a first line of anxiety therapy, will prescribe benzodiazepines such as valium, xanax or ambien.
 These drugs are addictive, have negative side effects and actually worsen anxiety once they wear off.
 A person also develops tolerance and needs to continually increase their dosage.
 Withdrawal effects can be uncomfortable to life-threatening.
 At PCH, we believe in using the minimal amount of medication and our policy is eliminate benzodiazepine usage as soon as possible.
-Many of our clients with anxiety arrive taking antidepressants, Beta-blockers, low dose antipsychotic medications, and other anti-anxiety medications.
+Many of our clients arrive taking antidepressants, Beta-blockers, low dose antipsychotic medications, and other anti-anxiety medications.
 It is our job to determine what medications are actually needed, if any.

 While occasional anxiety is normal and appropriate, an anxiety disorder can negatively impact every aspect of a person’s life.
 Anxiety can disrupt sleep, which affects a person’s overall health and well-being.
-Anxiety may prevent someone from achieving success in work or school; it often impacts interpersonal relationships.
+It may prevent someone from achieving success in work or school and often impacts interpersonal relationships.
 In severe cases, a person may be afraid to even leave their own house.
 Anxiety disorders present in many different fashions.
 Discrete panic attacks are characteristic of a panic disorder.
 Generalized anxiety or psychological trauma may present more insidiously.
 Proper diagnosis of an anxiety disorder, therefore, is extremely important to ensure effective treatment.
 PCH Treatment Center specializes in working with clients suffering from all manifestations of anxiety.
-In our intensive programs, persons with anxiety are immersed in a healing milieu where they benefit from a highly refined clinical program and they receive support within our psychological milieu.
+In our intensive and in-residence anxiety programs, persons are immersed in a healing milieu where they benefit from a highly refined clinical anxiety program and receive support within our psychological milieu.